cloudmesh-community/fa18-523-66/project-code/runInstructions.md

-### For this project, run the files in the order below:
+#### For this project, run the files in the order below:

-#### Important : Please not that all filepaths mentioned in the code <ins>NEEDS</ins> to be changed!!!
+### Important : Please note that all filepaths mentioned in the code <ins>NEEDS</ins> to be changed!!!

-### Note : The python programs only serves to extract data and create the csv files.
+#### Note : The python programs only serves to extract data and create the csv files.
 The data mining models are witten in r.

 * The Dow Jones Index cannot be downloaded via script, but manually from Yahoo Finance (https://finance.yahoo.com/quote/%5EDJI/history?p=%5EDJI).